hashicorp/terraform-provider-tfe/website/docs/cdktf/typescript/r/workspace.html.markdown

   trigger prefixes describe a set of paths which must contain changes for a VCS push to trigger a run.
 If disabled, any push will trigger a run.
 * `forceDelete` - (Optional) If this attribute is present on a workspace that is being deleted through the provider, it will use the existing force delete API.
 If this attribute is not present or false it will safe delete the workspace.
 * `globalRemoteState` - (Optional) Whether the workspace allows all workspaces in the organization to access its state data during runs.
-If false, then only specifically approved workspaces can access its state (`remoteStateConsumerIds`).
+If false, then only specifically approved workspaces can access its state (`remote_state_consumer_ids`).
 * `operations` - **Deprecated** Whether to use remote execution mode.
   Defaults to `true`.
 When set to `false`, the workspace will be used for state storage only.
-This value _must not_ be provided if `executionMode` is provided.
+This value _must not_ be provided if `execution_mode` is provided.
 * `organization` - (Optional) Name of the organization.
 If omitted, organization must be defined in the provider config.
 * `projectId` - (Optional) ID of the project where the workspace should be created.